lydtechconsulting/component-test-framework/README.md

 }
 ```

-Define any properties that need their default value to be overridden in the `gradle.properties` file:
+Define any properties that need their default value to be overridden in the `gradle.properties` file.
+For example:
 ```
 systemProp.service.name=ctf-example-mm-service
 systemProp.additional.containers=third-party-simulator,9002,5002,latest,false:external-service-simulator,9003,5003,latest,false